I wanted to share with you all the details about our home office organization and how to hide computer cords for a clean look!

 You may remember, last fall I pulled the ‘nightstand’ out of our guest bedroom and used this modified IKEA Rast for more drawer space (see the project details here).
 It actually worked quite well for a time, but I eventually realized I still needed a bit more space.
 I was using the top drawer for my camera and lenses so I had easy access.
 The middle drawer was split in two for blog documents/receipts and then rental documents/receipts.
 The bottom drawer was just miscellaneous items I needed to have nearby since the desk drawer didn’t hold much.

 This is an older picture, but on Kurtis’ side, we had another IKEA Rast, modified a bit differently (see the details here) to accommodate our printer and scanner.
 Again, it worked, but it wasn’t quite enough space.
-We ended up adding this bin to the top to maximize space and serve as our mail sorter.
+We ended up adding a seagrass bin to the top to maximize space and serve as our mail sorter.
 But, it all just started to feel a bit cluttered.

 You know I love to have a few accessories in my spaces, but it just wasn’t working with the old layout.
 We found ourselves needing the desk space and open surfaces for items we needed at hand, and I started to get frustrated with the way it looked.
 But, with all that said, after having assessed our needs and understanding how our ‘office for two’ needed to work, I think we’ve delivered exactly what we were looking for.